stritzinger/uid-atc/nand-loader/README.txt

 case a valid _nfs_ section is present in the configuration file this image will be started.
 If both sections are present, then the image of the _file_ section has priority.

+=== Recovering from bad settings

+If there are any problems with the settings (eg. timeout is set to 0) so that there is no possibility to get into the bootloader, it is possible to reset to the default settings by loading and executing the stage-1-loader-application into the RAM via a debugger.
+It will restore defaults and exit.
+After a reboot, the bootloader should show up again.